20+ Things to Do With Your Family in Knoxville, TN

 Muse Knoxville

-Muse Knoxville is a STEAM (Science, Technology, Engineering, Arts & Math) children’s museum.
-My kids love the art exhibit where they can create any craft they can imagine and it works out for me because I don’t have to worry about cleaning up the mess!
-They offer:
+Muse Knoxville is a STEAM (Science, Technology, Engineering, Arts, and Math) children’s museum.
+My kids love the art exhibit where they can create any craft they can imagine.
+And it works out for me because I don’t have to worry about cleaning up the mess!
+Muse offers:

 • 14+ exhibits to explore